mixxxdj/mixxx/README.md

 # Mixxx

-[Mixxx] is Free DJ software that gives you everything you need to perform live mixes.
+[Mixxx] is Free DJ software that gives you everything you need to perform live DJ mixes.
 Mixxx works on GNU/Linux, Windows, and Mac OS X.

 ## Quick Start